-- a) Trainees must be doctors who are registered with the Hong Kong Medical Council and currently working in an accredited local Emergency Department with recognised training posts. - b) Trainees shall enroll with the College at the commencement of their training by recommendation of the training supervisors of accredited training centres where they are working. - c) Clinical experience obtained before enrollment, whether local or overseas, shall be subjected to individual assessment by the College for the purpose of recognition as accredited training.
+- a) Local trainees must be doctors who are registered with the Hong Kong Medical Council and currently working in an accredited Emergency Department with recognized training posts. - b) Non-HK trainees should be medical graduates from qualified medical schools, fully registered with the corresponding local license-regulatory authorities or equivalence, and are working in an accredited Emergency Department with recognized training posts.
+Their registration should be subject to the final approval by the College. - c) Trainees shall enroll with the College at the commencement of their training by recommendation of the training supervisors of accredited training centres where they are working. - d) Clinical experience obtained before enrollment, whether local or overseas, shall be subjected to individual assessment by the College for the purpose of recognition as accredited training.
 Due considerations will be given to whether the training is supervised, relevant to emergency medicine and of comparable standard.
 The decision of the College shall be final.